 NHL Recap Week 3- Streaking Blackhawks, Struggling Kings, Ridiculous Islanders

 Heavy is the crown the Los Angeles Kings wear.
 After raising their first Stanley Cup banner ever the Kings have mostly gotten off to a bad start.
 The Kings had one of the longer cup reigns due to the lockout and the Stanley Cup hangover will have an effect on a team not used to much playoff success.
 Of course you know it’s going to be a long season when Kyle Clifford is tied for the lead in points on your team.
 Drew Doughty has no goals and a -10.
-Jonathon Quick, for basically the first time ever, has a SV% under .900 and Jonathan Bernier has been worse.
+Jonathan Quick, for basically the first time ever, has a SV% under .900 and Jonathan Bernier has been worse.
 Attendance has been really good this year so I hope the Kings poor performance won’t keep people at home eventually.
 But I don’t expect the team to make the playoffs on a late surge like last year.
 Which is probably not what the Kings had in mind when everyone returned form last year’s winner.

 Things I like